aimacode/aima-java/README.md

 ### CURRENT (Rewrite of chapters 3 to 6)
 #### Chp 3
 * Add Bidirectional Search implementation.
-* GraphShortestPathPrioritySearch and TreeShortestPathPrioritySearch potentially need a better mechanism for determining state containment and removal of a node with a lower priority.
+* GraphPrioritySearch and TreePrioritySearch potentially need a better mechanism for determining state containment and removal of a node with a lower priority.
 * Recursive-Best-First-Search - look to improve/tidy up implementation.